 Microsoft Azure Active Directory (Azure AD) enables single sign-on/authentication for devices, apps, and services for users located almost anywhere.
 If you want to synchronize Barracuda Content Shield (BCS) users with your Azure AD instead of with your local LDAP/AD, follow the steps in this article.
 Barracuda supports associating device identities with Azure AD using the Hybrid Azure AD (Hybrid AAD) join method for federated domains.

 This article assumes that the Hybrid Azure AD join has already been set up and configured.
-In order for the Barracuda Web Filtering Component (WFC) agent to identify users and sync relevant policies at the endpoint, Azure AD needs to be configured on Barracuda Cloud Control (BCC).
+In order for the Barracuda Web Filtering Component (WFC) of the Barracuda Content Shield Suite to identify users and sync relevant policies at the endpoint, Azure AD needs to be configured on Barracuda Cloud Control (BCC).
 To do so, follow these steps:

 Step 1.
-Log into your BCC account and click Add Directory, and then select Azure Active Directory.
+Log into your BCC account using your BCS credentials.
+Click Add Directory, and then select Azure Active Directory.
 A pop-up window opens as shown below:

 After the Azure AD has been added on BCC, it will show up in the Directories section of your BCC account page.